isyuricunha/website/content/en/pages/about.md

   - avoid deprecated options
   - use external databases where it makes sense
   - include sample environment values, so it is clear what goes where
-- documentation written in Markdown, usually in first person, with sections explaining:
+- documentation written in markdown, usually in first person, with sections explaining:
   - what changed
   - how it changed
   - why it changed
 - comments in code in **lowercase**
-- SQL queries mostly in **lowercase**
+- sql queries mostly in **lowercase**
-- preference for open source licenses, often **LGPL 2.1** in public projects
+- preference for open source licenses, often **lgpl 2.1** in public projects

-I like to treat these labs as mini production environments.
-Even if no one else uses them, I act as if I am the DBA, the sysadmin and the on call person at the same time.
+i like to treat these labs as mini production environments. even if no one else uses them, i act as if i am the dba, the sysadmin and the on-call person at the same time.

 ---

-## Side projects and personal brands
+## side projects and personal brands

-Besides pure infra and databases, I also enjoy creating small projects and brands, both for fun and for practice.
+besides pure infra and databases, i also enjoy creating small projects and brands, both for fun and for practice.

-Examples:
+examples:

-- ideas around a personal music app, similar to **YuMusic**, using self hosted backends
+- ideas around a personal music app, similar to **yumusic**, using self-hosted backends
-- small brand concepts like **YuFlow** and others
+- small brand concepts like **yuflow** and others
-- experiments with a personal AI avatar and assistant for support or chat
+- experiments with a personal ai avatar and assistant for support or chat
-- services under **YC Inc.** style naming, for a future personal business presence
+- services under **yc inc.** style naming, for a future personal business presence

-These things evolve over time.
-Some of them may never go public, but the work behind them helps me learn about pipelines, CI, versioning, security and deploys.
+these things evolve over time. some of them may never go public, but the work behind them helps me learn about pipelines, ci, versioning, security and deploys.

 ---

-## Study style and mindset
+## study style and mindset

-How I like to study and grow in this area:
+how i like to study and grow in this area:

 - mix **theory and practice** all the time
 - break things on purpose, then fix them